uwePhillPhelps/IAP-2024/Tutorials/Part 1/4 - Flow Control.md

 Building on exercise 1.
 Use an if-else statement to switch the oscillator on if the velocity received is above 0, else switch the oscillator off.
 You will no longer need the if statement from exercise 1.

- The flow chart for this is given bellow:
+ The flow chart for this is given below (T means true, F means false):

 <img src="../images/if_else.png" height=300/>